Investigating the Role of pH and Counterions in the Intrinsic Fluorescence of Solid-State L-Lysine: Results and Discussion

+It is worth noting that, while multiple protonation states of lysine coexist at a given pH (see Fig. 1), each solid-state polymorph corresponds to a specific dominant protonation state as determined crystallographically\cite{wright_1962,Capasso_1983,Williams_2015,Williams_2016}.
+The protonation states present in the selected crystals (LLS, LLMHCl, and LLH) coincide with the maxima of the mole fraction distribution at pH 1, 4-7, and 10, respectively, making them natural proxies for our study.
+We acknowledge that this modeling strategy simplifies the complexity of real samples, where mixed protonation states and structural disorder may occur, but it allows us to isolate the effect of each dominant protonation state on fluorescence and to establish clear mechanistic connections between protonation, hydrogen-bonding networks, and excited state dynamics.

-For each crystal, we performed 500 fs NAMD simulations, within a QM/MM framework, on 50 statistically independent initial conditions (see the \textit{Computational Details} section in the SI for details).
-In Fig. \ref{fig:Fig4}a–c, the lysine dimers (rendered with glossy CPK spheres) represent the QM regions used in our simulations.
-After 500 fs, most trajectories remained in the first ES for LLH (pH = 10) and LLMHCl (pH = 7), namely 98$\%$ and 92$\%$, respectively, whereas only 28$\%$ remained in S$_1$ for LLS (pH = 1), as shown in Fig. \ref{fig:Fig4}d (orange plot).
-This severe quenching at low pH mirrors the experimental EQE trend observed in Fig. \ref{fig:Fig3}f, reproduced here for direct comparison, highlighting the key role of protonation in modulating the ES lifetimes.
+For each crystal, we performed 500 fs NAMD simulations, within a QM/MM framework, on 50 statistically independent initial conditions (see \textit{Computational Details}).
+In Fig. \ref{fig:Fig5}a–c, the lysine dimers rendered with glossy CPK spheres represent the QM regions used in our simulations.
+After 500 fs, most trajectories remained in the first ES for LLH (pH = 10) and LLMHCl (pH = 7), namely 98$\%$ and 92$\%$, whereas only 28$\%$ remained in S$_1$ for LLS (pH = 1), as shown in Fig. 6a (orange plot).
+The same panel shows a qualitative comparison between these fractions and the EQE values at different pH, providing an initial validation of our computational results.
+The consistency between the EQE and N$_{\text{S}1}$/N$_{\text{tot}}$ trends across pH supports the accuracy of our ES dynamics.
+Moreover, the severe quenching observed both in the experimental and calculated results at low pH highlights the key role of protonation in modulating ES lifetimes.